Government by algorithm: Smart contracts

 Smart contracts, cryptocurrencies, and decentralized autonomous organization are mentioned as means to replace traditional ways of governance.
 Cryptocurrencies are currencies which are enabled by algorithms without a governmental central bank.
 Central bank digital currency often employs similar technology, but is differentiated from the fact that it does use a central bank.
-It is soon to be employed by major unions and governments such as the European Union and China.
+It is being explored or implemented by governments and institutions, including the European Union and China.
 Smart contracts are self-executable contracts, whose objectives are the reduction of need in trusted governmental intermediators, arbitrations and enforcement costs.
 A decentralized autonomous organization is an organization represented by smart contracts that is transparent, controlled by shareholders and not influenced by a central government.
 Smart contracts have been discussed for use in such applications as use in (temporary) employment contracts and automatic transfership of funds and property (i.e. inheritance, upon registration of a death certificate).
 Some countries such as Georgia and Sweden have already launched blockchain programs focusing on property (land titles and real estate ownership) Ukraine is also looking at other areas too such as state registers.